jbreffle/jbreffle/README.md

 My primary project focused on developing models of the reactivation of novel experiences in neuronal networks to study hippocampal replay.
 I also analyzed neural data collected from rodents performing memory-guided tasks to inform and validate my models.

-I am currently looking to transition to a Data Scientist role in industry.

 <!-- Uncomment to display language and tool emojis

 ---